 Choi Se-hoon

-Research areas: the history of East Asian proletarian arts in the 1920s–30s; the introduction of Western literature into Korea; Korean diaspora literature.
+His research explores the history of East Asian proletarian arts during the 1920s and 1930s, the introduction of Western literature into Korea, and the study of Korean diaspora literature.

 Chou Hui-ling